A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Large-scale fading

 \subsection{Auto-correlation}

 Having evaluated the instantaneous covariance between anchors, in the following section, the auto-correlation $R_{xx}^{(m)}$ of the large-scale fading per anchor was explored.
-For the two data sets the auto-correlation was computed for all anchors and the value of the forgetting factor $k$ was estimated in the following~\cite{Gudmundson1991}
+For the two datasets the auto-correlation was computed for all anchors and the decay factor $k$ was estimated in the following~\cite{Gudmundson1991}